 Isochron Side Effects

-Note: This document contains side effect information about isosorbide dinitrate.
-Some of the dosage forms listed on this page may not apply to the brand name Isochron.
+Note: This page contains information about the side effects of isosorbide dinitrate.
+Some of the dosage forms included on this document may not apply to the brand name Isochron.

-Some side effects of Isochron may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Isochron may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to isosorbide dinitrate: capsule extended release, tablet, tablet chewable, tablet extended release

 In addition to its needed effects, some unwanted effects may be caused by isosorbide dinitrate (the active ingredient contained in Isochron).
 In the event that any of these side effects do occur, they may require medical attention.

 You should check with your doctor immediately if any of these side effects occur when taking isosorbide dinitrate:Rare